-The Term for this Infrastructure Funding Agreement shall commence on July 1, 2022, through June 30, 2023.
-The Term for subsequent Infrastructure Funding Agreements shall commence on the first day of the Program/Fiscal Year (Currently) July 1 through the last day of the Program/Fiscal Year (Currently) July 1 through the last day of the Program/Fiscal Year (Currently) June 30.
+The Term for this Infrastructure Funding Agreement shall commence on July 1, 2019, through June 30, 2020.
+The Term for subsequent Infrastructure Funding Agreements shall commence on the first day of the Program/Fiscal Year (Currently) July 1 through last day of the Program/Fiscal Year (Currently) June 30.
 A new Infrastructure Funding Agreement will be developed for each subsequent Program/Fiscal Year.